 The hospitality industry is one of Australia's largest, even bigger than the coal export industry (woohoo).

-There are over 22,000 restaurants and nearly 7000 pubs and bars across the country for locals to dine out at, as well as the massive fast food industry and cafes across Australia.
+There are over 22,000 restaurants and nearly 7000 pubs and bars across the country for locals to dine out at, as well as the massive fast food and cafe industries across Australia.

 But how much are Aussies actually spending on food?
 And how can vendors in the hospitality industry tap into this spend to get a larger slice of the market pie?